 A landmark study published by an international team of researchers in the United Kingdom concluded that organic foods are compositionally different than their conventionally-grown counterparts, contrary to earlier reports.
 The meta-analysis conducted by a team from Newcastle University analyzed 343 peer-reviewed publications reporting on crop composition data and concluded that organically-grown crops have higher amounts of several beneficial antioxidants and lower levels of the harmful heavy metal cadmium.

-The Debate over whether or not organic food is more nutritious continues to be a contentious issue, similar to the divide over whether or global warming is real phenomenon, but this study provides overwhelming evidence to support the claim that organic farming has merits and that lowering your exposure to pesticide residue is better for your health.
+The Debate over whether or not organic food is more nutritious continues to be a contentious issue, similar to the divide over whether or global warming is a real phenomenon, but this study provides overwhelming evidence to support the claim that organic farming has merits and that lowering your exposure to pesticide residue is better for your health.
 Simply stated, an organic crop is one that is grown without the use of synthetic chemicals such as nitrogen- or phosphorous-based pesticides and fertilizers that are the standard in conventional agriculture.
 While 11% of organic crops studied had chemical residue, that number was significantly lower than 46% of non-organic crops.
-Notably, 75% of non-organic fruit are contaminated with pesticides.
+Notably, 75% of non-organic fruits are contaminated with pesticides.
 Therefore, consuming organics generally leads to lower pesticide exposure.

 The Research: Researchers also noted that the organically-grown produce had 48% lower levels of cadmium, a toxic heavy metal and human carcinogen according to the World Health Organization1 that accumulates in the liver and kidneys and may also be linked to cardiovascular disease2.
 This isn’t surprising as cadmium is an ingredient in agricultural chemicals and it can be present in higher concentrations when crops aren’t rotated as they are in organic operations.